9 things every cat owner needs to know about their cat's teeth and gums

-Many owners are surprised to learn that up to 90% of cats aged four and older suffer from some form of dental disease.
-Gum disease, including periodontal disease, is also diagnosed in one in seven cats every year.
-This affects the gums and tooth support structures, and can lead to serious health problems if left untreated.
+Did you know that up to 90% of cats aged four and older suffer from some form of dental disease?
+Gum disease, including periodontal disease — which is diagnosed in one in seven cats every year every year and affects the gums and tooth support structures — can lead to serious health problems if left untreated.

 Here are nine things every cat owner should know about keeping their pet's teeth and gums healthy.